 This is a condensed version of the QuikChem method with details specific to working at the RESL on Arctic samples.
 It is advised to refer to the Lachat method for further information about this analysis.
 Samples are passed through a copperized cadmium column to reduce nitrate to nitrite.
-The nitrite (both original and reduced nitrate) is determined by diazotizing with sulfanilamide and coupling with N-(1-napthyl)-ethylenediamine dihydrochoride to form a highly colored azo dye which is measured colorimetrically.
+The nitrite (both original and reduced nitrate) are determined by diazotizing with sulfanilamide and coupling with N-(1-napthyl)-ethylenediamine dihydrochoride to form a highly colored azo dye which is measured colorimetrically.

-- Keep up to date notes after every use of the Lachat.
+- 1. Keep up to date notes after every use of the Lachat.
 This will help you to keep track of problems, and ways you have solved them in the past.
-Reagents - prep the day before getting started on the Lachat - a.
-15N sodium hydroxide - b.
-150 g NaOH into 250 mL water the solution will get HOT caution!
-Make it in the fume hood! - c.
+Also, keep track of when you make new reagents or standards. - 2.
+Reagents prep the day before getting started on the Lachat - a.
+15N sodium hydroxide - 150 g NaOH into 250 mL water the solution will get HOT caution!
+Make it in the fume hood! - b.
 Ammonium chloride buffer pH 8.5 - dissolve 85.0 g ammonium chloride and 1.0 g disodium ethylenediamine tetraacetic acid dihydrate in a large beaker in ~800 mL water. - calibrate the pH meter with standards - adjust the pH of the ammonium chloride buffer solution by slowly adding sodium hydroxide while the pH probe is in the solution. - once everything is dissolved, pour into a 1L volumetric flask rinse the beaker with DI into the flask to make sure all particles are in solution.
-Fill to mark with DI. - d.
+Fill to mark with DI. - c.
 Sulfanilamide color reagent - to a 1L volumetric flask add ~600mL water. - Sulfanilamide is light sensitive wrap flask in aluminum foil - add 100mL 85% phosphoric acid, 40.0g sulfanilamide and 1.0g N-(1-naphthyl) ethylenediamine dihydrochloride (NED).
 Stir to dissolve for 30 min.
 Dilute to the mark and invert to mix.
-Store in a dark bottle - it is stable for ~1 month. - e.
-Nitrate and nitrite standards - To make primary standards (71.4uM N or 1000mg N/L)- - The primary standards for both NaNO3 and KNO2 need to be placed into an oven at 100C for two hours to burn off any moisture weight.
-All standards are made from the primary standard.
+Store in a dark bottle - it is stable for ~1 month. - d.
+Nitrate and nitrite standards - To make primary standards (0.1 Molar N)-

+- The primary standards for both NaNO3 and KNO2 need to be placed into an oven at 100C for two hours to burn off any moisture weight.
+Make new primary standard yearly. - Note, weights are adjusted for standards given that most reagent grade standards are 99.5% pure.